hanlulong/YourBossKickedYourAss/README.md

-# Your Boss Kicked Your Ass
+# Hermes and Google Mail Reminder

 * Connect to your Cambridge Hermes email and/or Gmail account.
 * Check incoming mails every x minutes.